 Purchasing a property in Thailand is a good proposition.
-Yet, this can only get better if the interested party invests first on several key legal services commonly undertaken when purchasing a property namely: title search, due diligence, contract review, and property transfer.
+Yet, this can only get better if the interested party invests first on several key property legal services in Thailand commonly undertaken when purchasing a property namely: title search, due diligence, contract review, and property transfer.

 To protect his investment and himself, a potential property buyer should engage reputable lawyers especially those with considerable experience in catering non-Thais if he is a foreigner.

 The following procedures are advised to be conducted prior to property purchase.

 Among the basic procedures to conduct before purchasing a property is having its title deed examined.
 Doing so exposes the property’s background on the type of title it has and if such title allows the property to be sold or leased.
 As it is, Thailand has the following types of title deeds:

 - Chanote or the Nor Sor 4 – also known as “freehold” title deed in other countries, it is the most superior of all title deeds.
 Lands with a chanote title deed can be mortgaged, leased or sold.

 - Nor Sor Gor 3 – it is not a freehold title deed but it is ready to be converted to a chanote thus it can be sold, mortgaged or leased.

 - Nor Sor 3 – it is already a title deed in itself but its boundaries are not as well established compared to the chanote.

 - Sor Kor 1, Por Tor Bor 5, and Bai Jong – are only claim certificates thus any property with such deed cannot be leased nor sold.

 A title search will also reveal the vendor’s legal representation to sell the property, hidden encumbrances if there are any and if the buyer’s intended development of the property is allowed based on the applicable land restrictions of the property’s location.